tmobile/magentaA11y/_checklist-web/checkbox.md

     Expresses its state (checked/unchecked, disabled)

 gherkin-keyboard:
-  when:  |
+  - when:  |
-    I press the tab key to move focus to a checkbox
+      the tab key to move focus to a checkbox
-  see: |
+    result: |
       focus is strongly visually indicated
-  then:  |
+  - then:  |
-    I press the spacebar to activate the checkbox
+      the spacebar to activate the checkbox
-  then-see: |
+    result: |
       the state is changed

-gherkin-screenreader:
-  when:  |
-    I use a desktop screenreader
-  then:  |
-    I press the spacebar to activate the checkbox
-  then-hear: |
-    its state: checked or unchecked

 gherkin-mobile:
-  when:  |
+  - when:  |
-    I use a mobile screenreader AND swipe to focus on a checkbox
+      swipe to focus on a checkbox input
-  then:  |
+  - then:  |
-    I doubletap with the checkbox in focus
+      doubletap with the checkbox in focus
-  then-hear: |
+    result: |
-    its state: checked or unchecked
+      the state is changed

 gherkin-screenreader-output:
   name:  |
-    its name/label
+    its label and purpose is clear
   role:  |
     its role of checkbox
   state: |
-    its state: checked or unchecked
+    its state: checked/unchecked, disabled/dimmed
   group: |
     its group name if applicable